mfornace/nupack-docs-dev/sources/start.md

     python3 -m pip install -U matplotlib jupyterlab
     ```

-    If you are using an Anaconda installation, it is preferred that you replace the above commands with:
+    Alternatively, if you are using Anaconda, replace the above commands with:

     ```bash
     conda install --update-all pip matplotlib jupyterlab